CraftAcademyLabs/ca_course/slow_food/slow_food.md

 We have set up a repo for the project at https://github.com/CraftAcademy/slow_food_sinatra

 Fork that repo and go over the code and gems already included in the Gemfile.
-Your very fists assignment is the get that code working. **Make use of all the previous challenges including the Workshop to find answers to obstacles you might encounter.**
+Your very fist assignment is the get that code working. **Make use of all the previous challenges including the Workshop to find answers to obstacles you might encounter.**

 After that you need to create some User stories to cover the above feature requirements.